-- The Shaping Places Strategy & Options Document published in for 4.47 consultation in June 2013 set out a number of options for the overall level and distribution of housing and employment growth as well as policies.
+- out.
+Its purpose was to identify a range of sites suitable for employment development up to 2031. - 4.47 The Shaping Places Strategy & Options Document published in for consultation in June 2013 set out a number of options for the overall level and distribution of housing and employment growth as well as policies.
 It is important to note that this document did not propose any specific sites options for development.
 Following consultation on the Strategy & Options Document the Employment Land Review was updated again in 2014, to take account of planning consents. - 4.48 A number of potential site options were then presented by the Council in the Proposed Housing and Employment Sites (PHES) Document, which published for consultation in May 2014.
-Proposed sites were selected on the basis of their site specific and strategic benefits: - Site specific benefits referred to those site features which were viewed to make a site more favourable for development (and potentially more viable) e.g. proximity to services and/or the absence of geotechnical problems. - Strategic benefits referred to the degree to which a site supported the delivery of the Shaping Places Local Plan strategic aims and objectives. - 4.49 Following consultation the PHES Document, the Council commissioned Peter Brett Associates LLP to undertake a Strategic Housing Land Availability Assessment (SHLAA) Viability Study98.
+Proposed sites were selected on the basis of their site specific and strategic benefits: - Site specific benefits referred to those site features which were viewed to make a site more favourable for development (and potentially more viable) e.g. proximity to services and/or the absence of geotechnical problems. - Strategic benefits referred to the degree to which a site supported the delivery of the Shaping Places Local Plan strategic aims and objectives. - 4.49 Following consultation the PHES Document, the Council commissioned Peter Brett Associates LLP to undertake a Strategic Housing Land Availability Assessment (SHLAA) Viability Study99.
 The purpose of the study was to undertake a more comprehensive and detailed 'achievability' assessment of the sites identified in the 2012 SHLAA and to support and where necessary update the findings of the previous assessment.
-The study concluded that around 59% (approximately 409) of the 693 potential sites identified in the 2012 SHLAA are theoretically viable or marginally viable. - 4.50 Informed by the further evidence on the Council identified 421 reasonable housing site options that warranted further consideration through the site selection process and should therefore be subject to IA. - The Employment Land Review (2012) identified 66 potential employment site 4.51 options.
+The study concluded that around 59% (approximately 409) of the 693 potential sites identified in the 2012 SHLAA are theoretically viable or marginally viable. - 4.50 Informed by the further evidence on the Council identified 421 reasonable housing site options that warranted further consideration through the site selection process and should therefore be subject to IA. - 4.51 The Employment Land Review (2012) identified 66 potential employment site options.
 The 66 employment site options were then assessed by the Council against a set of employment criteria which resulted in 46 potential employment site options being proposed through the PHES Document.
 A further 2 employment sites were proposed during the consultation on the PHES Doc.
-The Council considered that the 66 options identified through the Employment Land Review and 2 additional site options proposed through consultation should be considered through the IA process. - Enfusion (specialists in sustainability and environmental assessment) was 4.52 commissioned in January 2015 to assist the Council to progress the IA process for the Local Plan.
-Enfusion undertook an independent comparative appraisal of reasonable housing and employment site options identified by the Council against the full SA Framework using updated evidence where available.
+The Council considered that the 66 options identified through the Employment Land Review and 2 additional site options proposed through consultation should be considered through the IA process. - 4.52 Enfusion (specialists in sustainability and environmental assessment) was commissioned in January 2015 to assist the Council to progress the IA process for the Local Plan.
+Enfusion undertook an independent comparative appraisal of reasonable housing and employment site options identified by the Council against the full IA Framework using updated evidence where available in 2015.
 Please refer to Section 2 of this Report for the approach and method used to appraise site options through the IA.
 The findings of this work along with the reasons for the selection or rejection of site options were presented in Section 4 of the IA Report (July 2015) that accompanied the Draft Local Plan on public consultation from 03 August 2015 to 25 September 2015.
 The detailed appraisal matrices were provided in Appendix VI of the same Report.
-The comments received in relation to IA can be viewed in Appendix X.

-98 Telford & Wrekin (Sept 2014) SHLAA Viability Study prepared by PBA.
+99 Telford & Wrekin (Sept 2014) SHLAA Viability Study prepared by PBA.